If you need to come by our office, please call or email to make an appointment.

-Please note that monitors in need of recertification have been given an extension of their certifications through the Fall.
+Please note that monitors in need of recertification have been given an extension of their certifications until further notice.
 They will be permitted to enter data.
+Please check this post regularly for early 2021 updates.

 Current monitors can continue to monitor water as long as they abide by all safety guidelines and requirements.
 Each monitor has a unique situation related to where they monitor, and with whom they monitor.
 Please use the following resources to make the best decision for your situation, and don’t hesitate to contact AWW if in doubt.